JSheare/TGF_and_glow_search_program/README.md

         out of lm_frame.
 - trace_filelist - A list of trace files for the day.
 - traces - A dictionary containing trace data for each of the day's trace files.
-- passtime - A dictionary containing information needed to import the subsequent list mode files properly (if applicable).
+- reader - The Reader object used to read the scintillator's data files.

 Additionally, you can also assign new information to these attributes using the Detector's set_attribute() method:
 ```python3